nickuunn/Active-Directory-Home-Lab/README.md

-<h1>Active Directory</h1>
+<h1>Setting up Active Directory</h1>

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+This project documents the build of a self-contained Active Directory home lab using VirtualBox, Windows Server 2022, and Windows 10 Pro.
+It walks through configuring static networking on both machines, installing and promoting a domain controller, creating organizational units and users, and joining a client machine to the domain.
+The lab serves as a foundation for simulating real-world help desk scenarios and will be expanded with centralized logging (Splunk) and adversary simulation (Kali Linux).
 <br />

 <h2>Project walk-through:</h2>